n-deleforge/class-manager-generator/README.md

 # Class & manager generator

 > Version 1.2 :memo:
-> An easy tool to generate PHP files for class and manager
+> An easy tool to generate PHP files for class and manager.

 ## How to use it ?